williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 Imagine playing Russian roulette with a quantum gun.
 Every time you pull the trigger, quantum mechanics determines whether the gun fires.
 In the Many-Worlds interpretation, the universe branches: in one branch, you die; in another, you survive.

 From your perspective, you only experience branches where you survive.
-So if quantum immortality is real, you'll never actually experience death from quantum randomness—there's always a branch where you live.
+So if quantum immortality is real, you'll never actually experience death from quantum randomness there's always a branch where you live.

 This is quantum immortality: the controversial idea that Many-Worlds guarantees your survival from quantum death.
 It's been tested (in thought experiments) and debated by physicists.
 But is it real?
 And what does it tell us about consciousness and Many-Worlds?